 The Institute is proud of its contribution to the Irish teaching profession over the past thirty-five years and is a willing partner in seeking to maintain and enhance the quality of teacher education.
 At a time of difficulty for the profession, both nationally and internationally, the Institute commits itself once again to value-added teacher education in terms of recruitment, professional formation, induction and in-career service of teachers.
 It intends to form teachers who are self-reliant, critically aware and committed to ever improving quality in both teaching and learning in second-level education in Ireland.

 In recent years, the Institute has developed the area of Irish Studies in its BA programme.
-The study of the relationship of religious and cultural identity is particularly appropriate in the Irish context.
+The study of the relationship between religious and cultural identity is particularly appropriate in the Irish context.
 The hope for reconciliation expressed in the Good Friday Agreement needs intellectual and analytical foundations.
 This programme of studies will produce graduates who can contribute to the national aim of renewing Irish identity through a dialogue that is enriched by Irish literature, history and religion.
 The careful intellectual analysis of these areas should yield an understanding predicated on respect and tolerance of difference.
 The combination of Religious Studies and Irish Studies is particularly appropriate.
 In few countries has the influence of religion been so pervasive as in Ireland.
 Both for good and for ill, religious consciousness has permeated the minds of the Irish both at home and in the diaspora.
 This degree will give graduates insights into the interface of religion and society.

-In our strategic plan we reflect on what it is to be a Catholic College in a changing world.
+In our strategic plan, we reflect on what it is to be a Catholic College in a changing world.
 "Mater Dei Institute asserts its unique position as a mediator between Irish Catholicism and Irish culture rather than simply embracing the latest trends of society, whether they are driven by the market or ideologically.
 The Institute is an important site where Christianity can negotiate openly with a plurality of other cultures, attitudes and systems of belief and no belief, and advocates the necessity of this negotiation by inviting people of all persuasions to participate in it."

 I hope that this site will give you a flavour of the various aspects of the life of the Institute.